 Our compensation program allows executives to participate in an annual cash-based incentive compensation program.
 Historically, the payouts for our executives for achieving the expected level of corporate performance for the year (as a percentage of base salary) have been targeted to pay out at approximately the median (50th percentile) of payouts for executives in the survey data used by the Compensation Committee as the basis for comparison for that year.
-As a percentage of base salary, targets for cash-based incentive compensation to the named executive officers for 2010 ranged from 5% above to 10% below the 50th percentile of the Radford survey data.
+As a percentage of base salary, targets for cash-based incentive compensation to the named executive officers for 2011 were at the 50th percentile of the Radford survey data, with the exception of two individuals whose target was approximately 5% below the 50th percentile of the survey data.

 Our compensation program allows executives to receive equity incentive awards under our equity incentive plans.
 Our primary goal is to create long-term value for stockholders, and accordingly the Compensation Committee believes that equity incentive awards provide an additional incentive to executive officers to work to maximize stockholder value.
-The fair value of the equity awards granted to our named executive officers was targeted to pay out at approximately the 75th percentile of payouts for executives in the survey data used by the Compensation Committee.
-The equity awards granted to our named executive officers in 2010 were between the 50th and 75th percentile of the Radford survey data.
+Typically, as was the case in 2011, all named executive officers other than the CEO and Chief Financial Officer receive the same quantity of restricted stock awards and stock options, as their roles and responsibilities have been valued at an equivalent level.
+The Compensation Committee believed that granting equity incentives in this manner was the best method of motivating our executive team to perform in a manner consistent with the long-term interests of our stockholders.
+The CEO and Chief Financial Officer received larger restricted stock and option awards because they have greater responsibility for achieving our long-term goals.
+The fair value of the equity awards granted to our CEO and CFO approximated the 75th percentile of the Radford survey data.

 Radford advised the Compensation Committee that Radford considers target total direct compensation levels to be competitive if they fall within 30% of the desired market position.
-When taking into consideration the base salary, annual cash-based incentive compensation and the equity grants made during 2010, the total direct compensation for Martin Kits van Heyningen, our CEO and Chairman of the Board, was approximately 23% above the 50th percentile of the Radford survey data and the average total direct compensation for all other named executive officers was approximately 20% above the 50th percentile of the Radford survey data.
+When taking into consideration the base salary, annual cash-based incentive compensation and the equity grants made during 2011, the total direct compensation for Martin Kits van Heyningen, our CEO and Chairman of the Board, was approximately 2% below the 50th percentile of the Radford survey data and the average total direct compensation for all other named executive officers was 1% above the 50th percentile of the Radford survey data.